balmorelcommunity/pybalmorel/README.md

 Convenient python functions for pre- or post-processing the GAMS framework Balmorel

+Check out Test.ipynb in https://github.com/Mathias157/pybalmorel/tree/master/tests for examples on how to use.
-Check out tests/Test.ipynb for examples, a few examples are provided on processing outputs and inputs below.
+A few examples are provided on processing outputs and inputs below.

 ## Outputs
 ### Example of plotting MainResults